 What are the difficulty levels of the routes available to climb?

-Each of the 16 set-ups there are a variety of routes set, each set with a specific degree of difficulty.
+Each of the 16 stations has a variety of routes, each set with a specific degree of difficulty.
 Each station has a minimum of three routes, a beginner, intermediate and hard route.
-The grading of these routes follow the Yosemite Decimal System, starting at 5.3 and gradually getting more technical up to 5.14.
+The grading of these routes follows the Yosemite Decimal System, starting at 5.5 and gradually getting more technical up to 5.14.
 Routes are changed approx. every month and a half.

 Are instructions available?

 Yes.
 Certified climbing instructors are on staff whenever Stowe Rocks is open for business to coach and assist with any questions you may have.
 If you are seeking a Private Lesson, Please call our Vacation Planners to make a reservation.

 Auto Belay devices allow a solo climber to hook-in and be belayed by the device while climbing.
 As the climber ascends, the auto belay automatically reels in the nylon webbing, to which the climber is attached, providing gentle tension as the climber ascends.
 When the climber “tops out” at the end of their route, or falls, the auto belay gently lowers the climber back to the floor of the climbing wall.
 Allowing solo climbers to get a lot of climbing in a short amount of time!

 What do I need to do to be able to Top Rope belay a climber at Stowe Rocks?